flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 -   the [list](../basicgrammar.md#lists) that `if` **executes** contains a simple command (`cp mymusic.mp3 /data/mp3`)

-Let\'s invert test command exit code, only one thing changes:
+Let's invert test command exit code, only one thing changes:

     if ! [ -d /data/mp3 ]; then
       cp mymusic.mp3 /data/mp3